Powering Britain's hydrogen future from the Humber

 Why hydrogen in the Humber is key to unlocking the future of Britain’s industry

-The Humber is the UK’s ‘energy estuary’.
+The Humber is Britain’s ‘energy estuary’.
 Home to pioneering advances such as the landing of the first North Sea gas at Easington in 1967 and one of the country’s oldest chemicals parks at Saltend, the region has become a centre for oil refining, petrochemicals, power generation and offshore wind – all of which play a vital role in the UK economy and the nation’s energy security.

 Energy heritage, future focus

-The Humber has powered the UK for generations.
+The Humber has powered Britain for generations.
 Nearly six decades on from the birth of the gas era in the Humber, the region is ready to build on its proud heritage and deliver on the energy transition once again, with a highly skilled workforce and established projects developing modern infrastructure at pace.

 Geology and infrastructure advantage